-Members of the ICS community can gain access to the library outside of these hours by request at the front desk.
-Hamilton location by appointment only.
+Members of the ICS community can gain access to the library outside of these hours by request.
+Holidays may affect the listed opening hours.

 Our library is open to the public for research purposes.
 Our library staff will be happy to assist you with your research requests by email (email@example.com) or by phone (416-979-2331 ext.
 250).

 Due to the limited number of research and study spaces available in the ICS library, we request that all non-ICS members contact the librarian in order to make an appointment in order to use the space.

 Faculty and graduate students of ICS and the University of Toronto (UofT), including the Toronto School of Theology (TST), may borrow books from the ICS library.
 The general loan period is 2 weeks, but varies depending on the item.
 Some borrowers might have a different loan period, depending on their status.